NdrAmirHosein/ndramirhosein/README.md

 ## Hi there This is Amir Hosein👋\n
 - 🎓 Computer Science student
-- 💻 Passionate about cybersecurity, networking, backend development, and algorithms
+- 💻 Passionate about cybersecurity, networking, backend development and algorithms
 - ♾️ Still learning FOREVER AND a DAY

 ## 🛠️ My Tech Stack